Dr Sally Russell

 - Group for Research on Organizations and the Natural Environment

-Sally's has teaching expereince in teh UK, Australia, Hong Kong, and Germany.
+Sally has teaching experience in the UK, Australia, Hong Kong, and Germany.
 Her teaching experience has included modules and courses on:

 Globalization and Corporate Social Responsibility